writetopriyasd/writetopriyasd/README.md

 </p>

 ## 🚀 About Me
 I am a Product Manager and Business/Data Analyst/Lead with 7+ years in product management and business/data analysis across Healthcare, FinTech, Insurance, and Language Services.
-I sit at the interse[...]

 I have worked on initiatives to translate AI/GenAI capabilities (LLMs, RAG, predictive models, anomaly detection) into features the business stakeholders can act on.
-I work across Sales, Marketing, UI[...]

 When I'm not working with product and data, I enjoy hiking, travelling, and pursuing my artistic passions while grooving to music.
-I love the "aha!" moment when the world reveals something new and use[...]
+I love the "aha!" moment when the world reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username
 ### [🏆 Check Out My Full Portfolio Website](https://writetopriyasd.github.io/)